 Gluten-Free Dairy Free Muffins – Variations

-- Add the zest of one orange for a fresh citrus pop!
+- Add the zest of one orange for a fresh pop of citrus!
 Don’t know what zest is?
-Here’s my quick how-to for zesting citrus.
+Here’s my quick video on how to zest citrus.

 - Add ½ c chopped dried fruit like tart cherries. cranberries or raisins.